A ‘trend of more failing’: Online school has sent F’s spiking by 83 percent in Virginia’s largest school system

 Fairfax delays in-person instruction as Virginia teachers’ groups ask Northam to return state to all-virtual school

+Brabrand added: “We are working on identifying these students by name and by need and are working on specific interventions to support them right now and as we phase back in person.”

+He said FCPS has already taken steps to help struggling children, including by instituting “catch-up days” and extending the first quarter grading period.

-The stunning data emerged from an internal assessment conducted over the past weeks by Fairfax County Public Schools’ Office of Research and Strategic Improvement, which compared students’ grades earned in the first quarter of the 2019-2020 school year with the same marks achieved in the first quarter of the 2020-2021 school year.
+The stunning data emerged from an internal assessment conducted over the past weeks by the FCPS Office of Research and Strategic Improvement, which compared students’ grades earned in the first quarter of the 2019-2020 school year with the same marks achieved in the first quarter of the 2020-2021 school year.
 The goal of the analysis was to investigate “concerns locally and at the state and national level that student performance may be lower ... when virtual instruction is prevalent,” according to the report.
 Fairfax has been online-only for the vast majority of its 186,000 students since March.

 Experts have warned since the beginning of the pandemic, and the almost-overnight launch of online learning nationwide, that remote schooling would take a serious academic toll on children.